-This Southern Style Dinner Party Tablescape & Menu will give you a taste of the South whether you live there or not.
-Get inspired for stylish entertaining with these themed party tips and ideas.
+This Southern Style Dinner Party tablescape & menu will give you a taste of the South whether you live there or not.
+Get inspired for stylish entertaining with these themed dinner party ideas and tips.
 Come on in, Y’all!

-Every detail gives a nod to the South but you don’t have to live there to enjoy this dinner party.
-Check out the tips and ideas below.
+Every detail gives a nod to the South but you don’t have to live there to enjoy these dinner party ideas.
+Check out the tips and menu below.

 - For a Southern themed dinner party it’s not only about the food.
 You also have to bring in the ambiance.
 Blue and white is classic-traditional and sets the scene.